vokimon/markdown-customblocks/docs/motivation.md

 It visually shows the scope of the block and allows nesting.
 If the content is reparsed as Markdown, it could still include other components with their inner content a level deeper.

+**Why functions as means for extension?**

+Well, it is simpler than having class interfaces, and Python introspection helps a lot to do the parameter mapping.